bleach/pw2jekyll/Readme.md

 Some additional metadata will be added to the YAML front matter in each file:

-- phpweblog_eid: contains the phpweblog entry id (eid).
+- personal_weblog_eid: contains the Personal Weblog entry id (eid).
 This is useful for working out where a post came from
 - updated_at: if the post was edited more than 5 minutes after creation, this field will be added and will contain the date of the edit in %Y-%m-%d format

 #### Generating redirects